kunalkumar01/instadoctor/README.md

 Users can sign up or log in before chatting.
 Accounts are stored in a local SQLite database (`instadoctor.db`).
 If you send more than three messages without an account you will be asked to log in.

+### Daily Limit

+Guests can only send up to three messages per day before being prompted to sign in or create an account.

 ### Medical Intake

 When you first visit `/chat` you will be redirected to `/intake` to provide